MicrosoftDocs/memdocs/memdocs/manage-identities.md

 Admins have to manage account membership, authorize and authenticate access to resources, manage settings that affect user identities, and secure & protect the identities from malicious intent.

 Endpoint Manager can do all these tasks, and more.
 Endpoint Manager includes Microsoft Intune, which is a cloud-based service that can manage user identities through policy, including security and authentication policies.

 From a service perspective, Endpoint Manager uses Azure Active Directory (AD) for identity storage and permissions.
-Using the Microsoft Endpoint Manager admin center, you can manage these tasks in a central location designed for endpoint management.
+Using the [Microsoft Endpoint Manager admin center](./intune/fundamentals/tutorial-walkthrough-endpoint-manager.md), you can manage these tasks in a central location designed for endpoint management.

 This article discusses concepts and features you should consider when managing your identities in endpoint management.

-## Concept: Use your existing users and groups
+## Use your existing users and groups

 A large part of managing endpoints is managing users and groups.
 If you have existing users and groups or will create new users and groups, Endpoint Manager can help.